adamstelle/abba/CONTRIBUTING.md

 ##Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to atom@github.com.
+Please report unacceptable behavior to Adam @ [https://github.com/adamstelle](https://github.com/adamstelle).

 ## Issues